Don't see your question? Contact us at email@example.com!

 What is Federal Work-Study?

 The Federal Work-Study Program is a “need-based” financial aid program designed to assist students in earning money to meet their college expenses.
 To be eligible, a student must have filed a Free Application for Federal Student Aid (FAFSA) and have a work-study allocation of funds.
 Each eligible student is awarded an amount of funds per semester that determines the maximum number of hours per week that may be worked.
 For on-campus positions, the federal funds pay 90% of the student’s wage and the employer matches the other 10% of the wage and worker’s compensation, which is 1.5%.
-Students should contact the Financial Aid office located in the Enrollment Services Center if they are unsure about their federal work-study eligibility.
+Students should contact the Financial Aid office located in the Raider Student Services if they are unsure about their federal work-study eligibility.
 The Financial Aid office's phone number is 541-552-6752.

 Are all students eligible for Federal Work-Study Funds?